elnatan3/Quote_Generator/README.md

 # Contribution
 If you would like to contribute to this project, please fork the repository and create a pull request.
 You can also submit issues or feature requests in the repository's issue tracker.

+# Contact Information
+For any inquiries contact me at
+Email: elnatantesfa21@gmail.com